kognifai/Galore/SDK-documentation/Pipeline Operations.md

     -   `prev` -- previous output value

-    -   `dt` -- time difference between current event and previous one in milliseconds.
+    -   `dt` -- time difference between previous and current event in milliseconds.

     -   `sampleRate` -- channel sampleRate (in dot map all the channels must have the same sampleRate)

-    -   `rowIndex` -- index of the current row being processed
+    -   `rowIndex` -- index of the current row is being processed

-    -   `totalRows` -- total number of rows in the input sampleset (all channels have the same amount of rows)
+    -   `totalRows` -- total number of rows in the input sample set (all channels have the same amount of rows)

     -   `c` -- vector of constant values bound from attributes in nodes.